 We can help you plan one last rousing game of bingo in honor of the person who was the life of the bingo hall, with the proceeds of a split pot going to the charity of her choice.
 Imagine a cruise-in in the parking lot with a hot rod procession to the cemetery for the gearhead who spent her life behind the wheel.
 Our team of attentive funeral directors holds years of expertise mastering the details, so they can turn whatever you envision into a reality.

 Leave the catering to us, so you can spend more time with family and friends.
 Select from delectable dishes in our extensive menu or give us your own recipe to prepare.
 Professional servers take care of your guests, whether you choose a strolling cocktail hour or an elegant sit-down dinner.
 From floral arrangements to music selections, trust the team at Bisch Funeral Home to take great care of details to fulfill every final wish.

 Timeless religious ceremonies, steeped in tradition, remain a classic choice.
-Our clients also select funerals with for those who served our country.
+Our clients also select funerals with military honors for those who served our country.
 In addition, we offer with optional burial of cremated remains.